 Breakdown of your tooth enamel exposes the nerve endings in your teeth which can lead to sensitivity and pain.
 Unlike skin, a tooth is unable to create new cells to heal the exposed area.
 It will take the care of a dentist to evaluate a toothache for long-term relief.

-Gingivitis is a result when too much plaque builds up on your teeth.
-As a result, it can cause bleeding of the gums, and eventually lead to gum disease.
+Gingivitis is the result of too much plaque building up on your teeth.
+It can cause bleeding of the gums, and eventually lead to more serious gum disease such as periodontitis and tooth loss.

 Some people are more prone to sensitive teeth, which can make cold beverages or food cause discomfort.